 Don’t forget about your pet’s safety in getting him to your destination either.

-- Invest in a vehicle pet harness or car seat (for smaller pets) to protect him (and you) in case you have to make a sudden stop or become involved in an accident.
+- Invest in a vehicle pet harness, seat belt or car seat (for smaller pets) to protect him (and you) in case you have to make a sudden stop or become involved in an accident.
 Unrestrained pets become deadly projectiles to other passengers.
 For example, did you know that an unsecured, 25-pound dog in a 40 mph crash becomes a 1,000-pound mass (half a ton) flying uncontrollably inside the vehicle?

 - Never attach a restraining device to the pet’s collar inside a vehicle that could choke him or break his neck in a collision.
 A harness will help to prevent injury.

 As you plan your trip, here are some items for your pet that may help make his (and your) camping experience more enjoyable:

 - Pet tent and bedding.
 Who doesn’t like his own digs?
 A small, easily assembled pet tent gives everyone a better night’s sleep.
 A pet travel bed or cot keeps your pet off the ground and away from crawling bugs.

 - Pet first-aid kit.
 An essential item to pack and should contain such things as antiseptic cream, assorted bandages, tweezers, eye drops, gauge, tape, and the like.
 Know what items are in your kit and how to use them.
 Phone numbers for your pet’s vet, the National Animal Poison Control Center hotline (888-426-4435), and emergency pet hospitals in the areas where you plan to travel should be taken along.
 Visit Emergency Tips at PetTravelCenter.com for more information.